jbauschatz/Discretion/README.md

 A proof helper for discrete math

 ## Partial Credit
 One goal for this project is automated proof solving.
-Given a set of definitions, theorems, and suppositions, a proof could be worked out automatically.
-When this is not possible the program should flesh out the broad structure of a potential solution, aiming for "partial credit" for the problem.
+Discretion can flesh out the broad structure of a potential solution, aiming for as much "partial credit" for the problem as possible.

 ```
 Suppose A, B, and C are sets.
 Show that A ∪ (B ∪ C) = (A ∪ B) ∪ C.
 Proof:
+Suppose A ⊆ U, B ⊆ U, and C ⊆ U.
+Further suppose A ∪ (B ∪ C) ⊆ (A ∪ B) ∪ C.
+  Further suppose x ∈ (A ∪ B) ∪ C.
+    ???
+  So x ∈ A ∪ (B ∪ C).
+So (A ∪ B) ∪ C ⊆ A ∪ (B ∪ C).
+Now suppose (A ∪ B) ∪ C ⊆ A ∪ (B ∪ C).
   Further suppose x ∈ A ∪ (B ∪ C).
     ???
-  x ∈ (A ∪ B) ∪ C
+  So x ∈ (A ∪ B) ∪ C.
 So A ∪ (B ∪ C) ⊆ (A ∪ B) ∪ C.
-Now suppose x ∈ (A ∪ B) ∪ C.
-  ???
-  x ∈ A ∪ (B ∪ C)
-So (A ∪ B) ∪ C ⊆ A ∪ (B ∪ C).
 Therefore A ∪ (B ∪ C) = (A ∪ B) ∪ C.
 ```
-The proof above could easily be constructed by knowing the nature of a set-equality proof, and setting up the two halfs of the proof accordingly.
-Each subset proof begins and ends according to the definition of subset, so that much is obvious as well.
-The program may not be able to apply the definition of union and disjunction to complete the proof, but the structure is there.
+The partial proof is constructed with knowledge that a set equality proof consists of two subset proofs.
+Each these subset proofs is structured according to the definition of subset.
+In this example the Solver has stopped short without the insight to complete the subset proofs in detail.

 ## Pretty Printing
 Displays a proof in a logical and nested manner like this: